Hank Asher: Work with Missing and Exploited Children

 In April 2009, Reed Elsevier filed a suit in Palm Beach County Circuit Court which alleged Asher violated his non-compete agreement with the formation of TLO.
 At the time, Reed Elsevier's attorney, Faith Gay stated, "He is out trying to sell a commercial product.
 We're seeking damages for any harm that Asher has caused to our customer base...."
 Asher responded with a counter-suit seeking $1 billion in damages.
 He said, "This lawsuit is completely without merit, and is a sad and disingenuous attempt to slow down the enormous progress we are making in our efforts to rescue children from sexual predators.
 I have given my systems to NCMEC for free since 1993.
 Every child that is rescued because of one of my systems is a paycheck for my soul.
 The allegation that someday I would charge for this work is insane."

 The case was dismissed 15 days prior to the expiration of the non-compete on September 1, 2009.
 Asher commented "I find it kind of hysterical that they sued me before I competed and the case was dismissed before the non-compete ended."

-Cancer Research
+Cancer research

 Asher began his cancer research in 2001, when he put together a team of doctors and scientists.
 He started by philanthropically funding and working with Mayo Clinic scientists on research projects he thought had promise.
 Simultaneously he started clinical trials in Costa Rica to find a cure for his sister's newly diagnosed disease, Multiple Myeloma.

 In 2004, Asher formed JARI Research Foundation a philanthropic endeavor to support breakthrough cancer research.
 The foundation evolved into JARI Research Corporation a year later, in cooperation with the Mayo Clinic.
 Clinical trials are conducted in the Dominican Republic.

-Major Events
+Major events

-Asher has a history of dedicating his personal efforts and the resources of his companies in times of crisis.
+Asher had a history of dedicating his personal efforts and the resources of his companies in times of crisis.
 Two notable events are the September 11 attacks and Beltway sniper attacks.